jaisonjustus/ngDiary/Angular Best Practice.md

 	function HomeController(renamed$scope)	{ … };

 Right now we are injecting renamed$scope instead of $scope after minification.
-But there is a angular way to solve this problem is to use **$inject** property to specify the right service to inject. $inject is an array of service injections. when you specify the injections in $inject it will ignore the parameters passed to the function.
+But there is a angular way to solve this problem is to use **$inject** property to specify the right service to inject. $inject is an array of strings each represents a module/service injection. when you specify the injections in $inject it will ignore the parameters passed to the function.
 Thats how we can solve the problem of injection, when the functions parameter get renamed.

 	var HomeController = function(rename$scope){ … };
 	HomeController.$inject = ['$scope'];